 It has been more than one year when I ordered a clone of Saleae USB Logic Analyzer from Aliexpress for about $6.
 The cheapest original one costs more than $100.
-I know this is the cost of development and I know this is bad for companies that make their living from selling the hardware, but this is life (sorry Saleae team).
+I know this should be the cost of development, and these cloning techniques is bad for companies that make their living from selling the hardware, but this is life (sorry Saleae team).

 I always planned to try it, and this week I had the time for that.
 I would like to share with you a quick overview of this tool.